Fog blankets Northland from Kaipara all the way to the Far North

 MetService meteorologist Stephen Glassey said a dense fog covered the region all the way from the Kaipara Harbour to the Far North.

-A small number of flights in and out of both Whangārei and Kerikeri Airports were delayed reportedly because of the adverse weather conditions.
+A small number of flights in and out of both Whangārei and Kerikeri Airports were delayed and two flights between Kerikeri and Auckland were cancelled due to weather.

-In Whangārei, flights from 9am onwards are currently running on time but further north in Kerikeri has seen the cancellation of the 9.20am flight to Auckland.
+An Air New Zealand spokesperson said the delays were due to the wait for the fog to clear.

 AdvertisementAdvertise with NZME.